teambit/community-guides-status/README.md

-# docs-workflow-tester
+# Doc Examples Tester
-This repository is used to create and execute tests to validate docs workflows
+This repository is used continously test and validate the example code in docs